 He's on bail for Godsakes, for tax evasion and was released due to "good behaviour for confessing his crimes."
 He was able to speak to some reporters outside his studio today but was not able to talk about his detention and also not allowed to travel, part of the condition of his release.
 And this is I am afraid would be the start of his rehabilitation.
 I wonder how a man who had been so outspoken in the criticism of his government would suddenly be forced to shut up.

 I will understand him of course, if he decides to do so.
-He has a family and friends to protect.
+He has family and friends to protect.
 He still has a lot of years under his belt to create great art.
 I will forgive him if he chooses to be quiet for now because in some way he has done his part.
 Even if he chooses to shut up, the detention itself had spoken for him.
-It had opened a can of worms to a society and system where individuality and freedom of speech do not exist.
+It opened a can of worms to society and a system where individuality and freedom of speech do not exist.
 Ai Weiwei has already spoken in his silence.
 I only pray that from now on he and his family would be safe.

-A few days ago, a close friend announced that she and her family are moving to China because her husband got promoted in the job.
-They will live like expats in Nanjing.
+A few days ago, a close friend announced that she and her family are moving to China because her husband got promoted to the job.
+They will live like ex-pats in Nanjing.
 I reckon they will live in a spacious house, with a big garden and a swimming pool.
 I imagine the children will study in international schools and will have maids and a chauffeur to bring them.
 I imagine them to have the very best things in life.
-But in my heart I know they would live in a nation under the great watchtower of a CCTV.
+But in my heart I know they would live in a nation under the great watchtower of CCTV.